-- Finish all print jobs and turn the operating system off via the touchscreen ([Shutdown1 button). - Let the 3D printer cool down. - Toggle the main switch at the back off the apparatus to <0> (OFF) and remove the power supply cable. - Remove the left side cover of the electronics enclosure (removal procedure as described here). - Carefully remove the SD card deeper from its slot at the right side of the BeagleBone SD card slot at the right side of the BeagleBone. release" removal mechanism. - · Insert the new SD card into the BeagleBone. - Reinstall the side cover of the electronic enclosure. - Plug in the power supply cable. - Switch the 3D printer on by toggling the main switch to (ON).
+- Finish all print jobs and turn the operating system off via the touchscreen ([Shutdown] button). - Let the 3D printer cool down. - Toggle the main switch at the back off the apparatus to <0> (OFF) and remove the power supply cable. - Remove the left side cover of the electronics enclosure (removal procedure as described here). - Carefully remove the SD card deeper from its slot at the right side of the BeagleBone (pos.
+3).
+The card has a "push and release" removal mechanism. - Insert the new SD card into the BeagleBone. - Reinstall the side cover of the electronic enclosure. - Plug in the power supply cable. - Switch the 3D printer on by toggling the main switch to (ON).